you112ef/bolt-diy-full-stack/README.md

-# Local AI Development Environment
+# Local AI Development Environment (WORK IN PROGRESS 7 NOT FULLY TESTET, ESPECIALLY AMD GPU)

 This project sets up a local AI development environment with Ollama, OpenWebUI, and Bolt DIY, supporting both NVIDIA and AMD GPUs.